One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Waterfront & Skyline at Sunset

 This 24-hour Seattle itinerary focuses mostly on attractions and tourist sites within the city center.
-You’ll hit up historic markets, enjoy soaring city & sea views, and pop into exciting museums.
-You can relax in hip coffee shops and experience Seattle’s culinary scene at one of the city’s finest restaurants.
+You’ll hit up historic markets, enjoy soaring city & sea views, and pop into exciting museums and art galleries.
+You can relax in hip coffee shops and cafes with new friends and experience Seattle’s culinary scene at one of the city’s finest restaurants.

 Eat a hearty breakfast at Pike Place Market

 Not sure where to start your first 24 hours in Seattle?
 Pike Place Market is as good a place as any.
 The market has been open since 1907.
-It’s one of the oldest farmers markets in the United States and one of Seattle’s must-see destinations.
+It’s one of the oldest farmers markets in the United States and one of Seattle’s must-see destinations for travelers.

-Since its humbler beginnings, Pike Place Market has grown into a large multi-level complex.
-Today, it’s home to over 500 stalls, shops, restaurants, and bars.
+Since its humbler beginnings, Pike Place Market has grown into a large multi-level complex that’s one of the highlights of the downtown area.
+Today, it’s home to over 500 stalls, shops, cafes, restaurants, bars, and craft breweries.

 Pike Place Market